 Parking cost savings can be calculated by multiplying reduced automobile round trips times average cost per parking space.
 These values will vary depending on conditions.
 Parking tends to be expensive and in limited supply under urban-peak conditions where shifts from driving to transit are most common, so transit tends to provide significant parking cost savings.
 In suburban and rural areas, parking may be inexpensive and abundant so there is less short-term benefit.
 Where parking is priced, parking cost savings go to users rather than businesses.
-Cambridge Systematics (1998) provides detailed instructions for calculating parking cost savings.

 The table below illustrates typical parking facility costs.
 Park & ride trip savings consist of the difference in parking costs between a park & ride lot and worksites.
 Transit vehicle parking costs are incorporated into operational expenses.
 Transit may increase parking costs where bus stops displace on-street parking spaces.